nicoechaniz/lime-appy/README.md

 To use this tool and run it's tests you need access to a router with LibreMesh installed.
 The tool will try to access thisnode.info by default and run it's tests and commands against the api exposed by the node in that address.

+You'll need the jsonschema python module in order to run the tests.

-To run the tests just execute:
+Then just execute:

 ```
 python3 tests.py